StamusNetworks/scirius/README.rst

 Features
 ========

 Scirius can build Suricata ruleset composed of different sources.
-Sources or feeds can be public or custom.
+Sources or feeds can be picked from public sources published by `OISF <https://oisf.net/>`_ or can be custom.

 .. image:: https://github.com/StamusNetworks/scirius/raw/master/doc/images/public-sources.png
     :alt: public sources from OISF